 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 USD and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
-Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
-We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+As a requirement of participation with this shipping company, all passengers must purchase travel insurance with a minimum medical, evacuation, and repatriation coverage of $200,000 and this insurance must cover personal injury and emergency medical expenses.
+Passengers must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
+Passengers are responsible for advising their insurer of the type of travel, destination(s), and activities included in their booking so that the insurer may provide appropriate coverage.
+It is the passenger's responsibility to ensure that they have sufficient coverage and comply with the terms of the applicable insurance plans.
+Other conditions may apply based on pre-existing conditions.
+ExpeditionTrips strongly recommends that all passengers also purchase comprehensive travel protection that includes cancellation, trip disruption, baggage and personal property.
+ExpeditionTrips can assist U.S. residents with travel protection options.

 Overnight camping is an opportunity for passengers to participate in a unique adventure while on their Antarctic trip.
 No prior experience needed.
 Spend one night sleeping onshore with a group of up to 60 fellow campers to experience the sights, sounds, and isolation of the coldest, driest, windiest continent on the planet.
 A mandatory waiver must be signed by participants, indicating that they are aware of and accept the increased risks that are associated with being off the ship overnight.
 Advance booking required.
 Please contact ExpeditionTrips for details.